 Perhaps you’re sleeping so long because you’re waking up constantly, due to snoring, getting too warm, needing to urinate, or more.
 It takes you 10 hours to get seven hours of sleep!
 All of these conditions can be solved, so it is best to do so.
 It’s also possible your excessive sleeping is a symptom of a bigger problem.
 We encourage you to speak with your doctor if you feel it may be linked to a mental health problem or other illness.

 Finding the Perfect Sleep System for You

 Being able to fall asleep quickly and stay asleep all night long will help you get the perfect amount of sleep.
 You’ll be giving your body what it needs, and in the morning you’ll actually feel refreshed.

 By creating a sleep oasis, you can encourage your body and brain to relax.
 You want your bedroom to be three things: cool, dark, and quiet.
 Of course, a high-quality mattress, supportive pillows, and comfortable linens help too!
 If you think your bed may be the problem, this is a great place to start.
 If you suspect snoring is leading to Obstructive Sleep Apnea, buying an adjustable bed base and sleeping slightly raised up can solve this.
 Beyond these essentials, we have anything and everything you could need to outfit your bedroom with what you need to sleep wonderfully.
-Don’t forget candles, a white noise machine, blackout curtains, and breathable pajamas!
+Don’t forget candles, a white noise machine, blackout curtains (for which we have a dedicated article on), and breathable pajamas!

 Think of sleep like the story of Goldilocks and the Three Bears.
 You don’t want too much or too light, but just the right amount.
 If you’re not getting seven to eight hours of sleep a night, every night, make today the day you fix it!